 Another common weakness is poor delivery.
 Nervous presenters who read from a script will not hold anyone's attention.
 Instead, you need to practice in advance and work from notes.

 Finally, all too often there are practical disasters.
-For example, computers which are supposed to project slides are notorious for going wrong just as you start to speak.
+For example, technology can go wrong just as you start to speak.
 It's essential to have a backup plan if any of your equipment fails or your visual aids go missing.

 8. Should I take questions during the presentation, or at the end?